Bhuvi1617/Mqtt_dashboard/README.md

 # Mqtt_dashboard
-Dashboard implemented using wowki and node red
+Dashboard implemented using Wokwi and Node-RED